 Next to her are sons of Salmon Brown.
 The young woman on the far right could be Lydia Brown, the daughter

-Laughlin-Schultz, whose book The Tie That Bound Us; the Women of John Brown's Family and the Legacy of
+Thanks to Bonnie Laughlin-Schultz, The Tie That Bound Us; the Women of John Brown's Family and the Legacy

 Photo courtesy Society of California Archivists

 |On Moving Owen Brown's grave to North Elba

 American history is full of stories about the movement

 and scattering of family members.
 Gravesites show us